Nicki Minaj: 2018–2019: Queen

 In June 2019, Minaj released a standalone single titled "Megatron" along with an accompanying music video.
-In the U.S, the song debuted at number twenty.
+In the U.S., the song debuted at number twenty.
 A month later, she provided information on her upcoming fifth studio album, appearing on The Tonight Show Starring Jimmy Fallon, stating that "there's definitely a new album, of course."
-She featured on the song "Hot Girl Summer" alongside fellow female rapper Megan Thee Stallion in August 2019, which reached number eleven in the U.S. Minaj began dating her childhood friend Kenneth Petty (nicknamed "Zoo") in December 2018, and after less than a year of dating, filed for a marriage license in August 2019.
-She announced that they had officially married in October, hyphenating his last name to hers upon marriage.

-Minaj had a voice role as Pinky in The Angry Birds Movie 2, which was released in August 2019.
+She featured on the song "Hot Girl Summer" alongside fellow female rapper Megan Thee Stallion in August 2019, which reached number eleven in the U.S. Minaj had a voice role as Pinky in The Angry Birds Movie 2, which was released in August 2019.
 In November, Minaj appeared on the Charlie's Angels: Original Motion Picture Soundtrack on the song "Bad To You", along with Ariana Grande and Normani, marking her sixth collaboration with Grande.
 Minaj also collaborated with Colombian singer Karol G on the song "Tusa", which was released to streaming platforms on November 7.
 The song reached forty-two in the U.S. and reached the top of many other charts including the "Hot Latin Songs" chart, which made it the first song with two lead female artists to debut in such position.
 "Tusa" later became the longest-running number one single in Argentina, spending five months on the top of the chart.